Twin Camp Cabins

 Miel, Adam, Clark & Ellis

-Miel lives at Olivia Beach with her husband, Adam, and sons Clark, nearly 7, and Ellis, 2.5 and counting.
+Miel lives at Olivia Beach with her husband, Adam, and sons Clark, 7, and Ellis, nearly 3, and their new puppy, Oliver.

 Previously, Miel was most often been traveling the world for work and has been to 63 countries, many of them on multiple trips and longer exchanges.
 You can followed her adventures on her blog, Vicarious Nomad.